nexentaedge/nexentaedge.github.io/src/website/blog/2018-03-26-NamespaceManifests.md

 The collective master manifest therefore knows that it knows all versions manifests dated earlier than these cutoff timestamps.

+## Snapshots
-The Namespace Manifest can therefore answer a query as to what the current Version Manifest was for any set of objects at one point-in-time.[^1] If there are potentially unknown Version Manifests at that time that it might not know of yet then this resulting subset is not yet complete.
+The Namespace Manifest can answer a query as to what the current Version Manifest was for any set of objects at one point-in-time.[^1] If there are potentially unknown Version Manifests at that time that it might not know of yet then this resulting subset is not yet complete.
+The results of such a query can be saved as a version of a Snapshot object.

 [^1]: This requires following certain rules on how you timestamp things, such as never allowing a clock to run backwards and starting with fairly well synchronized clocks.